stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Uh, fundamentally because of Tim's improv experience, he *needed* to be the driving force.
+Fundamentally, because of Tim's improv experience, he *needed* to be the driving force.

 #### TIM